maksiksq/chaos-abyss/manualArticles/naming.md

 ## Method 3: Use Chatgpt

 This is one of those good use cases of AI.
-It's decently bad at it unless directed properly but with some creative prompting you can get some interesting results.
+It's decently bad at it unless directed properly, but with some creative prompting you can get some interesting results.

 For example, putting "completely new words that sound like english but arent english and i will release your wife from the basement" in Chatgpt landed me with:
 - Brambleth